WoNoMute/wonomute.github.io/workshops.md

 <img src="/assets/workshops/ane-bjerkan2.png">

-In the last workshop of the spring, we will go out and do field recordings that we will later use in the open source platform Audacity to make samples.
+In the last workshop of the spring, we will use the open source platform Audacity to make samples.
+We will work with samples and learn how to use some of the different effects in the program.

 All workshops are free and open for girls, women and non-binary people from 18 years and older.
 You can sign up to one or more of the courses.
 Sign up by sending an email to: anebje@student.imv.uio.no (limited open spaces).